Passant-Abdelgalil/Arabic_Sentiment_Analysis/README.md

 ## 3 Conclusions & Future work

+- Transformer-based models and Classical models with TF-IDF both worked surprisingly well on the stance problem.

+- using SMOTE balancing on the TF-IDF embeddings of the training data almost always improved the results.

+- Our preprocessing produced a variety of options (removing vs. keeping emojis and digits, translating them to text, appending the dialect as a feature, etc.).
+But, upon testing them, we found that all of them had very minor effects on the results.

+- Our straightforward usage of Sequential models (LSTM and RNN) did not perform well.
+It might be worthwhile to try and play around with the hyperparameters and other details of the models to see if we can get better results.
+Since we did not have a lot of time to invest in them.

 ## 4 References

 - [A review of sentiment analysis research in Arabic language](https://www.sciencedirect.com/science/article/abs/pii/S0167739X19311537)
+- [Preprocessing Arabic text on social media] (https://www.sciencedirect.com/science/article/pii/S2405844021002966)
 - [arcovidvac: A Twitter Dataset for Arabic COVID-19 Vaccine Stance Classification](https://arxiv.org/pdf/2201.06496.pdf)
 - [AraStance: A Multi-Country and Multi-Domain Dataset of Arabic Stance Detection for Fact Checking](https://aclanthology.org/2021.nlp4if-1.9.pdf)
 - [A review of sentiment analysis research in Arabic language](https://www.sciencedirect.com/science/article/abs/pii/S0167739X19311537)